-Persons Consulted as Part of the Consultation
+Persons Consulted as Part of the Consultations

-The draft Farnborough Hill Conservation Area Appraisal and Management Plan was subject to a six-week public consultation between 1 November 2021 and 13 December 2021.
-Copies of the draft document were made available to view at the following locations during opening hours:
+The draft Farnborough Hill Conservation Area Appraisal and Management Plan, which first set out the proposed boundary for the Farnborough Street Conservation Area, was subject to six weeks' public consultation between 1 November 2021 and 13 December 2021.
+A revised draft Farnborough Street Conservation Area Appraisal and Management Plan was subsequently subject to six weeks' public consultation between 29 August and 10 October 2023.
+Copies of both draft documents were made available to view at the following locations during opening hours: